• Share this on:

 This trend offers opportunities for products/product groups that:

-• Are related to leisure, hobbies, sports, toys and games
+• Are related to leisure, hobbies, sports, toys and games;

-• Offer attractive stories of making and makers
+• Offer attractive stories;

-• Are socially and environmentally sustainable and transparent
+• Are socially and environmentally sustainable and transparent.

 Threats